Day 3 of a 3-day series:

 This is the third day of a 3-day series in which participants learn basic design and construction techniques for single-layer and tri-wall cardboard, as well as safe hand and power tool use.
 They practice: writing funding justifications; gathering required measurements and other specifications; and fabricating basic, user-specific adaptations.

-Day 2, Making Adaptive Equipment Work: Participants present and discuss justifications and adaptation information.
-Participants learn tri-wall carpentry techniques and safe power tool use.
-Participants build the selected basic adaptation and submit a finalized justification for it.
+Day 2, Making Adaptive Equipment Work: Participants presented and discussed justifications and adaptation information.
+Participants learned Tri-wall carpentry techniques and safe power tool use.
+Participants built the selected basic adaptation and submitted a finalized justification for it.

 Day 3, Adaptive Devices: Made to Fit (this course): Participants share the user-specific adaptation selected, a brief description of the client, and justification for selection.
 Participants construct the adaptation from start to finish and then present final work to the group.

 If you have not already taken Day 1 AND Day 2, please register for those before you complete your Day 3 registration by first by returning to the Adaptive Design Events page on Eventbrite.

 *NOTE: The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For further information for occupational therapists, see this document.